7tl7qns7ch/seungjunlee.github.io/README.md

 - [**Linkedin**](https://www.linkedin.com/in/seungjun-lee-656946213/)

 ### Research Interests
+**Artificial general intelligence, scientific machine learning, generalization.**
 My research goal is to develop artificial general intelligence having the ability to think in a scientific way.
 It is common in fields of science and engineering that a well-established governing rule can explain similar phenomena, not just fitting on data from a narrow domain.
 Therefore, it is more scientifically important, and at the same time very challenging, to develop a general model that can explain many related phenomena rather than a narrow model.
 In the field of machine learning, such discussions are considered very important problems, and I am enthusiastic about the study of approaching and applying learning-based models and algorithms from a scientific modeling perspective.

-**Keywords: Artificial general intelligence, scientific machine learning, generalization.**

 ### Education & Career History
 - AI researcher at Alsemy (alsemy.com), 2022 - current